Druspect/druspect/README.md

 ## About Me 🚀

 - **Work**: I specialize in managing HPC systems, Licensing servers, and providing automation to the ITS department.
 I am always looking to optimize performance and efficiency.
-- **Learning**: Currently pursuing my Master's in Computer Science and AI, focused on research methods and practical applications.
+- **Learning**: Currently pursuing my Master's in Computer Science and AI, focused on research methods and practical applications for automation and narrow ai.
-- **Hobbies**: When not tangled in code, I enjoy disc golf, exploring new video games, and spending cherished moments with family.
+- **Hobbies**: When not tangled in code, I enjoy disc golf, exploring new virtual worlds, and spending cherished moments with my ever increasing family.
-- **Interests**: I am deeply interested in topics like AI innovations, geological wonders, and the intersection of science and faith.
+- **Interests**: I am deeply interested in topics like narrow AI innovations, geological phenomenon, and the intersection of science and faith.

 ## Goals 🎯